MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 ### Office 365 US Government and third-party services

-Office 365 allows you to integrate third-party applications into SharePoint Online sites, Skype for Business, Teams, Office applications included in Microsoft 365 Apps for enterprise (such as Word, Excel, PowerPoint, and Outlook), and Outlook Web App.
+Office 365 allows you to integrate third-party apps into SharePoint Online sites, Skype for Business, Teams, Office apps included in Microsoft 365 Apps for enterprise (such as Word, Excel, PowerPoint, and Outlook), and Outlook Web App.
 In addition, Office 365 supports integration with third-party service providers.
-These third-party applications and services might involve storing, transmitting, and processing your organization's customer data on third-party systems.
-The Office 365 compliance and data protection commitments don't cover third-party systems outside of the Office 365 infrastructure. **It is recommended that you review the privacy and compliance statements provided by the third parties when assessing the appropriate use of these services for your organization.**
+These third-party apps and services might involve storing, transmitting, and processing your organization's customer data on third-party systems.
+The Office 365 compliance and data protection commitments don't cover third-party systems outside of the Office 365 infrastructure. **You should review the privacy and compliance statements from the third parties when assessing the appropriate use of these services for your organization.**

 > [!NOTE]
 > The Pexip Teams Connector must be hosted in the Arizona or Texas Azure regions for GCC High.
 The Virginia Azure region does not support the hosting of the Pexip Teams Connector for GCC High.